mwickett/squarespace-overlay/README.md

 ### JavaScript

 This project uses an object literal module system that's bundled with [Webpack](https://webpack.github.io/).
 This system functions very similar to our modular Sass system mentioned above.
 The key component here is our [webpack.config.js](webpack.config.js) config file.
 This project uses the Webpack CLI, so the config file will show you what's going on.
-Our JavaScript entry point is the [js/src/app.js](js/src/app.js) file.
+Our JavaScript entry point is the [source/js/app.js](source/js/app.js) file.
 All of your custom JavaScript should be separated into modules that relates to one specific use in your Squarespace website.
 The [app.js](app.js) should be configured to pull in all of your modules.
 I tried to leave comments in the project in order to help you build upon the example.

 #### Using your custom JavaScript in Squarespace without Developer mode

-Webpack will compile all of your JavaScript into a single file, *sqs_template/scripts/app.js*.
+Webpack will compile all of your JavaScript into two single files, *template/scripts/app.js* and *template/scripts/app.min.js*.
 You should be able to upload this JavaScript file directly into Squarespace's file storage, then use Squarespace Code Injection to reference the file.

-* Step 1: Upload `sqs_template/scripts/app.js` to Squarespace File Storage
+* Step 1: Upload `template/scripts/app.min.js` to Squarespace File Storage
-* Step 2: Add `<script src="/s/app.js"></script>` to Code Injection > Footer
+* Step 2: Add `<script src="/s/app.min.js"></script>` to Code Injection > Footer

-That's all you need to do.
+That's all you need to do!

 #### Debugging JavaScript

-Debugging is a little harder to do on a non-Dev mode Squarespace template, so at the very least you should be able to use Browser DevTools for basic debugging.
-I'll work on this. :)
+During Developer and testing, you'll want to upload the `app.js` instead, as its easier to debug.
+Debugging in a live website is a little harder to do on a non-Dev mode Squarespace template, so at the very least you should be able to use Browser DevTools for basic debugging.

 #### Minifying your JavaScript for production

-For now, I'm not using Webpack's minification.
-So when your code is functioning properly and you're done debugging, simply run `npm run min:js` which will take your `sqs_template/scripts/app.js` and output a minified and mangled version to `sqs_template/scripts/app.min.js`.

-Simply repeat the Squarespace installation steps above, but reference `app.min.js` instead.
-This will drop your JavaScript file size considerably.
+As mentioned above, Webpack will build your dev and production files.
+During development, use your `app.js`.
+When you're finished testing, upload your `app.min.js` and use that as your production file, which will be considerably smaller.

 #### Documentation